ecurges/password-generator/README.md

 # About

-A generator to create two custom passwprds.
+A generator to create two custom passwords.